ezaquarii/vpn-at-home/README.rst

 For development
 ~~~~~~~~~~~~~~~

-After cloning the repository, you can deploy the app for development
+After cloning the repository, you can easily deploy the app for development:
-with a single command:

 ::